Gnawa music: Etymology

+History

+Gnawa music emerged in Morocco from traditions of enslaved West Africans displaced through the trans-Saharan slave trade between the 11^{th} and 17^{th} centuries.
+More specifically, the Gnawa population originates from a broad region extending from Senegal to Chad and from Mali to Southern Nigeria.
+The displacement created an important community with a distinct diasporic identity in Morocco.

+As an enslaved group, the Gnawa music preserves the memory of slavery in Morocco; the music clearly mentions words of "abduction, suffering and privation".
+The community preserves its identity, cultural memory and religious rituals in their artistic expression; some West African words and phrases remain in Gnawa songs today.
+The metallic sounds and percussions of the Gnawa rites, as well as the rituals of Lila and Dederba, hold a quasi-liturgical status within the community.

+The documentary "Gwana - The Music of Slaves" interviews members of the Ghania family, who are members of the Gnawa community and mention their ethnic roots in Mali, while insisting that they are Moroccan and Muslim.
+The Gnawa do not desire a return to their homeland; the diaspora in Morocco is rooted in Islamic culture.
+The diaspora's conversion to Islam has allowed their integration into the new homeland of Morocco.
+The Gnawa people identify as Moroccan and Muslim first, and then, secondarily, as participants of the tradition from their sub-Saharan origins.

 Music

 In a Gnawa song, one phrase or a few lines are repeated over and over, so the song may last a long time.
 In fact, a song may last several hours non-stop.
 However, what seems to the uninitiated to be one long song is actually a series of chants describing the various spirits (in Arabic mlouk (sing. melk), so what seems to be a 20-minute piece may be a whole series of pieces – a suite for Sidi Moussa, Sidi Hamou, Sidi Mimoun or others.
 Because they are suited for adepts in a state of trance, they go on and on, and have the effect of provoking a trance from different angles.

 The melodic language of the stringed instrument is closely related to their vocal music and to their speech patterns, as is the case in much African music.
-It is a language that emphasizes on the tonic and fifth, with quavering pitch-play, especially pitch-flattening, around the third, the fifth, and sometimes the seventh.
+It is a language that emphasizes the tonic and fifth, with quavering pitch-play, especially pitch-flattening, around the third, the fifth, and sometimes the seventh.